 Our Site and App may contain links to third-party websites.
 Any access to and use of such linked websites is not governed by this Policy, but instead is governed by the privacy policies of those third-party websites.
 We are not responsible for the information practices of such third-party websites

 We have implemented appropriate and reasonable precautions to protect the information we collect from loss, misuse, and unauthorized access, disclosure, alteration, and destruction.
 Please be aware that despite our best efforts, no data security measures can guarantee security.

 You should take steps to protect against unauthorized access to your password, phone, and computer by, among other things, signing off after using a shared computer, choosing a robust password that nobody else knows or can easily guess, and keeping your log-in and password private.
 We are not responsible for any lost, stolen, or compromised passwords or for any activity on your account via unauthorized password activity.

 We may send periodic promotional emails to you.
 You may opt-out of such promotional communications by following the opt-out instructions contained in the e-mail.
 Please note that it may take up to 10 business days for us to process opt-out requests.
 If you opt-out of receiving promotional emails about recommendations or other information we think may interest you, we may still send you e-mails about your account or any Services you have requested or received from us.

 Our Site and App are not designed for children under the age of 13.
-If we discover that a child under the age of 13 has provided us with Personal Information, we will delete such information from our systems.
+If we discover that a child under the age of 13 has provided us with information, we will delete such information from our systems.

-To opt-out of Gravy Analytics’ Services, complete the Mobile Advertising Opt-Out Form.
+To opt-out of our use of location data associated with your mobile device, please complete the Mobile Advertising Opt-Out Form.

 If you have questions about the privacy aspects of our Services or would like to make a complaint, please contact us at: